 For tax purposes, a minister is a person who is a "duly ordained, commissioned, or licensed minister of a church."
 This includes Rabbis and other ordained clergy.
 Ministers, have a unique tax status.
 For purposes of Social Security and Medicare taxes, ministers are considered to be self-employed and these taxes are not withheld from their pay.
 For federal income tax purposes they may either be self-employed or employees of the church or other religious institution.

 It's up to the minister and church to determine how the minister should be classified for income tax purposes, although this determination is subject to IRS review.
 The classification depends on how much control the church exercises over the minister.
 If the church has the right to direct and control the way the minister performs his or her duties—both as to the final results and the details of when, where, and how the work is done—then the minister is an employee.
 On the other hand, if the church's control is limited to accepting or rejecting the final results the minister achieves, then he or she is an independent contractor.
 Most ministers are classified as employees for income tax purposes.

 Travel: A minister may incur travel away from home occasionally for special conferences or other duties out of the area.
-The same rules regarding the deductibility of meals, entertainment, and lodging apply as for other taxpayers.
+The same rules regarding the deductibility of meals and lodging apply as for other taxpayers.
 These expenses include airfare or other transportation costs and hotel or other lodging expenses.
 But, only 50% of the cost of meals when travelling on church business may be deducted.